raminder2711/Google-Data-Analytics-Capstone-Project/README.md

 <h2>Recommendations</h2>

 - Targetted on-ground marketing strategies should be placed to convert casual riders to members on <b>Saturday and Sunday's</b> as most casual riders traffic come on these days i.e. (<b>63,277 and 56,397</b>) respectively.
-- Discounting campaigns for new members should be initiated to lure the casual riders to enrol for members.
+- Discounting campaigns for new members should be initiated to lure the casual riders to enrol for membership.
 - More study is required as why for long distances based on average ride time docked bike is preferred by <b>66% share</b>.
 However, for shorter distances or for less ride time the electric bike is preffered with <b>57.76% share</b>.